Protecting the character of our neighborhood

 How will MHLD COMPARE with other Landmark Districts throughout Pasadena?

 MHLD will be the second-largest Landmark District in the City.
 Bungalow Heaven is the largest, with 1,139 properties – quite a high bar to reach!
 Historic Highlands is currently second, with 479 properties.
 MHLD (as currently proposed) would have approximately 740 properties.
 And we'd be the smartest and best-looking, naturally. :)

 HOW WAS THE PROPOSED MHLD MAP DRAWN?

-WHAT DO LOCAL REAL ESTATE AGENTS AND CONTRACTORS THINK ABOUT LANDMARK DISTRICTS?
+WHAT DO LOCAL REALTORS THINK ABOUT LANDMARK DISTRICTS?

 WHO ARE SOME OF THE SIGNIFICANT ARCHITECTS WHOSE WORK IS IN THE PROPOSED MHLD?

 - Arthur & Alfred Heineman

 - John William Chard